rcuocolo/PROSTATEx_masks/README.md

 ### Lesion masks

-The files are in compressed NIFTI (.nii.gz) format and collected in separate folders for T2 and ADC images.
+The files are in compressed NIFTI (.nii.gz) format and collected in separate folders for T2 and ADC images (n = 299 lesions).
 Each filename contains the following information (separated by underscores):

 - "PROSTATEx Patient ID" + "Finding ID" + "Sequence name" + "ROI"